 - Having a low-birthweight baby in the past.
 Low birthweight is when a baby is born weighing less than 5 pounds, 8 ounces.

 - Having a baby with a birth defect in the past

 - Being pregnant with a baby with a birth defect or other health condition

 - Being pregnant with multiples (twins, triplets or more)

 - Being addicted to drugs

-See also: Newborn care in the delivery room, Newborn screening
+See also: Levels of medical care during pregnancy, Newborn care in the delivery room, Newborn screening

 Frequently Asked Questions